A Region-based Randers Geodesic Approach for Image Segmentation

 \subsection{Extracting Piecewise Geodesic Paths}

-We introduce a scheme for the extraction of piecewise geodesic paths based on a set of landmark points $\fp_k\in\Omega$ for $1\leq k\leq m$, which are distributed along the target boundary in a counter-clockwise order.
-In our model, these landmark points are taken as the endpoints of the geodesic paths and are not allowed to move during the contour evolution.
+We introduce a scheme for the extraction of piecewise geodesic paths based on a set of landmark points $\fp_1,\cdots,\fp_m \in \Omega$, which are distributed along the target boundary in a counterclockwise order.
+In our model, these landmark points are taken as the endpoints of the geodesic paths and are not allowed to move in the course of the contour evolution.

-Basically, the proposed model mainly involves two steps: (i) the decomposition of the tubular neighbourhood, and (ii) the computation of Randers geodesic paths using a pair of landmark points, as depicted in Fig.~\ref{fig:FixedPoints}.
-In Fig.~\ref{fig:FixedPoints}a, we illustrate an example for $m=3$ landmark points $\fp_k$ which are visualized as red dots, and the corresponding straight segments linking them.
-The lines indicated by different colors form a polygon, which serves as the initial contour $\partial{S}_0$.
+The proposed segmentation model involves two main steps: (i) the decomposition of the tubular neighborhood, and (ii) the computation of Randers geodesic paths using a set of landmark points, as depicted in Fig.~\ref{fig:FixedPoints}.
+In Fig.~\ref{fig:FixedPoints}a, we illustrate an example of $3$ landmark points $\{\fp_k\}_{1\leq k \leq 3}$ which are visualized as red dots.
+The solid lines indicated by different colors form a polygon, which serves as the initial contour $\partial{S}_0$.
 We leave the description of the construction methods for the initial contour to Section~\ref{subsec_Polygon}.